-By 1927, 312 Beacon was the home of Charles Bohlen and his wife, Celestine (Eustis) Bohlen.
-They also maintained a summer home in Ipswich.
+By the 1926-1927 winter season, 312 Beacon was the home of Charles Bohlen and his wife, Celestine (Eustis) Bohlen.
+They also maintained a home in Ipswich.

-The Bohlens continued to live there during the 1928-1929 winter season.
+The Bohlens continued to live there during the 1928-1929 winter season, but moved thereafter.

 By the 1929-1930 winter season, 312 Beacon was the home of Dr. Michael Edmund McGarty, a physician and surgeon, and his wife, Catherine M. (Garrity) McGarty.
 He also maintained his medical offices there.
 The previously had lived at The Miles Standish at 30 Bay State Road and he had maintained his office at 420 Commonwealth.
 They continued to live at 312 Beacon until 1939, when they moved to 131 Bay State Road.

-In October of 1940, 312 Beacon was leased by the MIT Chapter of the Phi Kappa fraternity.
-They remained there until October of 1943.
+In 1940, 312 Beacon was leased by the MIT Chapter of the Phi Kappa fraternity.
+It previously had been located at 278 Commonwealth.
+Phi Kappa remained there until 1943, when it moved to 229 Commonwealth.

-By 1943, 312 Beacon was leased by (or possibly owned by) H. Leon Sharmat.
-In October of 1943, he applied for a license to operate a lodging house on the premises.
+In October of 1943, H. Leon Sharmat of Warren-Stevens, Inc., applied for a license to operate a lodging house on the premises.
 The Building Department advised that, before the property could be used for that purpose, egress requirements would need to be met and the legal use of the property changed.
 It appears no further application was filed.

 The house was shown as vacant in the 1947-1949 City Directories.

-In September of 1985, they applied for (and subsequently received) permission to increase the number of units from eleven to twelve.
+In September of 1985, the Sanchezes applied for (and subsequently received) permission to increase the number of units from eleven to twelve.